pacorulo/wiki_space/linux/pyenv.md

    eval "$(pyenv virtualenv-init -)"
    ```

-5. I just added to .barshrc:
+5. I just added to **.barshrc**:
    ```
    eval "$(pyenv virtualenv-init -)"
    ```

 ## Installing virtual envs
-1. Check the available python versions:
+1. Check the `available python versions`:
    ```
    pyenv install --list
    ```

-2. Installing any from the list:
+2. `Installing` any from the list:
    ```
    pyenv install 3.9.9
    ```

-3. Checking current versions (already installed and managed by pyenv):
+3. `Checking current versions` (already installed and managed by pyenv):
    ```
    $ pyenv versions
    * system (set by /home/pakete/.pyenv/version)
    3.9.9
    ```

-4. Changing to the newly installed version (and checking we are currently using it):
+4. `Changing/Moving` to the newly installed version (and checking we are currently using it):
    ```
    pyenv local 3.9.9
    ```